 Across all five countries, there is widespread agreement that responsibility for preventing overweight and obesity among children and youth lies within the family (89-94 pct.).
-The food industry follows as the second most responsible actor in all countries (72-63 pct.), except in Denmark (45 pct.).
-Instead, Danes believe that grocery and retail stores are the second most responsible stakeholder (55 pct.).
+The food industry follows as the second most responsible actor in all countries (55-72 pct.).
 In all five countries, a majority places responsibility for the prevention of overweight and obesity among children and youth on the national parliaments, making it the third most responsible stakeholder (68-51 pct.).